 One of the hardest things we’ve ever done is to start mountain biking in our late thirties – Fear and Horror… Getting Into Mountain Biking In Lake Tahoe.
 We felt like total dweebs.
 Most of our friends have been riding dirt in some form or fashion for decades.
-It was frustrating that we kept slipping randomly on our ascents and spinning our back wheels.
+It was frustrating that we kept slipping on our ascents and spinning our back wheels.
 Certain Manzanita and Whitethorn bushes were on a first name basis with us as we continued to crash into them.
-As we walked into our local shop licking our emotional wounds, we told Ken the owner of Shoreline of Tahoe about our problems.
+As we walked into our local shop licking our emotional wounds, we told Ken, the owner of Shoreline of Tahoe, about our problems.
 With a sly grin he chuckled and said, “Oh that’s because those tires aren’t designed for our conditions and terrain.”
 My jaw dropped.
 “Weren’t they all the same?”

 Geeking Out On Mountain Biking

-Over the past few years, we’ve really gotten into mountain biking.
+Over the past five years, we’ve really gotten into mountain biking.
 Fresh berms, complex rock gardens, and lots of exploration.
 We don’t consider ourselves the “experts” but rather fortunate enough to have access to mentors and teachers in the sport.
 Instead of keeping what we learn on our journey secret, we do our best to write about it to help make climbing easier for you and the descent even more fun.
 From mountain bike essentials to carry, shoes designed for it, and even bike chain lubes, you’ll find even more info here:

 Why We Began Researching Tires